 - Take a teaspoon of cinnamon with honey to help blood flow to reproductive organs.

 - Use honey as a genital lubricant to support conception.

 BLUEBERRY BANANA SMOOTHIE BOWL WITH COCONUT MILK (willfrolicforfood.com)1 frozen banana; 1 1/2 cups frozen blueberries; 1 cup coconut water; 2 tablespoons full fat coconut cream; 2 tablespoons bee pollen (more or less to your liking); 1 tablespoon maca powdertoppings: chopped pistachios, fresh blueberries & blackberries.
 Combine all of the ingredients except for the toppings in a high powered blender and whizz until everything is smooth and creamy.
 Pour into your favourite bowl.
 Add toppings as you like!

 Spirulina Truffles 125g ground almonds1 tsp spirulina powder1 tsp ground flaxseeds1 tbsp honey3 tbsp water; Cinnamon powder and 1 teaspoon of bee pollen for rolling the truffles in.
 In a bowl mix the almonds and the spirulina, then fold in the honey.
 Add the water until it turns into a paste.
 Shape into small balls, and roll in cinnamon and bee pollen.
 Place in fridge for half an hour before eating.

 Justine Evans ND – Hormone Alchemist is the founder of Creation Fertility and it’s products.
 She connects life with natural cycles and seasons, integrating Western science with traditional medicine and yogic philosophy.
-A Registered Naturopath, Nutritional therapist, Reiki Master/ Teacher, Justine connects with Goddess energy and runs a private hormone health and fertility clinic in Surrey, London and Stroud.
+A Registered Naturopath, Nutritional therapist, Reiki Master/ Teacher, Justine connects with Goddess energy and runs a private hormone health and fertility clinic ONLINE, in London and Stroud, Gloucestershire.